jdeluyck/kcoreorg-website/_posts/2006/2006-06-18-phptelemeter-1-23-released.md

 tags:
   - phptelemeter
 ---
-I&#8217;ve just released phptelemeter 1.23.
+I've just released phptelemeter 1.23.
 This release includes the following changes:

   * Added parser upccz_web for UPC in the Czech Republic (written by Miroslav Suchÿ)
   * Made phptelemeter PHP5 compatible.